-We welcome your participation in an advisory vote on (i) the annual election of the TIAA Board of Trustees and (ii) the compensation of the named executive officers disclosed in TIAA's Compensation Discussion and Analysis.
-Enclosed, you will find a ballot to be used in connection with these advisory votes.
+We welcome your participation in an advisory vote on the annual election of the TIAA Board of Trustees.
+Enclosed, you will find a ballot to be used in connection with this advisory vote.

-The TIAA Board of Governors (the "Governors," formerly known as the TIAA Board of Overseers), as the sole stockholder of TIAA, annually elects the TIAA Board of Trustees.
+The TIAA Board of Governors (the "Governors"), as the sole stockholder of TIAA, annually elects the TIAA Board of Trustees.
 However, the Governors have chosen to seek your participation as a TIAA participant through an advisory vote.
 This vote informs the Governors of TIAA participants' views and plays an important role in the governance of TIAA.
-To assist you in this advisory vote, we have elected to voluntarily comply with the relevant U.S. Securities and Exchange Commission ("SEC") proxy statement disclosure requirements by including, for each trustee nominee, a description of his or her experience, qualifications, attributes and skills.
-This information also informs the Governors' conclusion that the nominee is gualified to serve as a Trustee on the TIAA Board of Trustees.
+To assist you in this advisory vote, we have elected to voluntarily comply with the relevant U.S. Securities and Exchange Commission ("SEC") proxy statement disclosure requirements by including, for each trustee nominee, a description of his or her experience, gualifications, attributes and skills.
+This information also informs the Governors' conclusion that the nominee is qualified to serve as a Trustee on the TIAA Board of Trustees.
 In this brochure you will also find descriptions of the participant balloting process and TIAA's governance structure, philosophy and practices, including the TIAA Board of Trustees' independence requirements, leadership structure, role in the oversight of risk management, Trustee meeting attendance and committee structure.
-In addition, we provide biographical information for the members of the TIAA Board of Governors.
+In addition, we provide biographical information for the members of the TIAA Board of Governors

-The election is scheduled to be held on July 6, 2023.
-Once elected, the Trustees will begin a one-year term, ending in July 2024.
+The election is scheduled to be held on July 7, 2025.
+Once elected, the Trustees will begin a one-year term, ending in July 2026.
 The Governors encourage all participants to carefully review the information provided in this brochure regarding each nominee and to participate in the election process by expressing your preference through this advisory vote.
 We also offer the opportunity to submit recommendations for future Trustee candidates.